Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ```

-This class looks fairly innocuous but it serves the specific puspose of allowing us to avoid passing around a loose Spark session and instead pass around an abstraction of the Spark session that enforces an agreed methodology to defining transforms.
-We can now define transforms as follows:
+This class looks fairly innocuous but it allows us to avoid passing around a loose Spark session and instead lets us pass around an interface that enforces an agreed approach to defining transforms.
+Now, we can define transforms directly in SQL:

 ```python
 # src/foo/jobs/bar/transforms.py